Ever catch yourself mindlessly scrolling, only to discover that an hour has vanished into the digital void?

 How long does it take to change your scrolling habits?

-Progress varies, but many see changes within 2–4 weeks by making small, intentional tweaks.
-It’s not about perfection; some habits shift quickly, while others need repeated effort.
+Many see changes within 2–4 weeks by making small, intentional tweaks.
 Consistency is key.
-Track your wins to stay motivated and expect setbacks as part of the journey.
-Progress comes when you stay curious, not critical.
+Track your progress and expect setbacks as part of the journey.

-Can you still enjoy social media without doom scrolling?
+Can you enjoy social media without doom scrolling?

-How can I stop scrolling when I’m bored or anxious?
+How can I stop scrolling when bored or anxious?

-What are the best apps to help limit my screen time?
+What are the best apps to limit screen time?

-- Forest – Stay focused and grow a virtual tree while avoiding your phone
+- Forest – Stay focused by growing a virtual tree

-- One Sec – Adds a brief breathing pause before launching distracting apps
+- One Sec – Adds a breathing pause before apps

-- Screen Time (iOS) and Digital Wellbeing (Android) – Built-in tools that set app limits and track usage
+- Screen Time (iOS) and Digital Wellbeing (Android) – Built-in tools for limits and tracking

 How do I stop checking my phone first thing in the morning?